accordproject/concerto-docs/docs/design/vocabulary.md

 Property level: property's own name (e.g., vin, weight)
 ```

-## Creating a boostrap Vocabulary file
+## Creating a bootstrap Vocabulary file

 Use the following command to generate a bootstrap Vocabulary file in English Language.
 This file will give a boilerplate format for the Vocabulary YAML file.
 This file can be edited to any description that is required or any language that is required.